 Quick to sew + no hardware necessary + many uses = a great sew-to-sell pattern!

-The pattern is available in my pattern shop here:
+The pattern is available in our pattern shop here:

 In addition to the 3-page printable pattern and extra pocket cutting instructions, you will receive 12 pages of clear, easy to follow tutorial-style instructions and clear photos.